Devolutions/doc/docs/content/en/rdm/commands/file/background-services.md

 ---
 eleventyComputed:
   title: Background services
   description: When experiencing a performance degradation with {{ en.RDM }}, you will be able to verify if a synchronizer is running in the background causing the system to slow down.
 ---
+{% tabs %}
+{% tabItem "Windows" %}
 The Synchronizers feature centralizes all your synchronizers entry in one place.

 When experiencing a performance degradation with {{ en.RDM }}, you will be able to verify if a synchronizer is running in the background causing the system to slow down.